Skip to main content

 1. Prep: remove jewelry; secure personal items; verify correct size; inspect package integrity; sanitize hands per SOP.

-2. Hair/face control first: don bouffant/hood, beard cover (if applicable), and mask as required by your classification and risk assessment.
+2. Hair/face control first: don bouffant/hood, beard cover, and mask as required.

 3. Coverall handling rule: touch the inside only; avoid "shaking" garments; keep sleeves/legs controlled to prevent floor contact.